 Kelli moved to Redwood Valley from Riverside, California in 1983.
 Kelli graduated from Ukiah High School in 1990 where she began her interest in small business management and advertising as a member of the Distribution Education Clubs of America (DECA) and the Regional Occupation Programs (ROP).
 She pursued her studies after high school at Mendocino College in Ukiah, California and Mira Costa College in Oceanside, California and plans on resuming her education to pursue her degree in Public Administration and Accounting.
 Her most recent educational accomplishment was being one of many Native leaders to graduate from the California Tribal College’s Tribal Leadership and Governance Certificate Program.

-For the span of three decades Kelli has worked in many capacities for Coyote Valley, starting as a summer youth worker answering phones.
+For the span of almost three decades Kelli has worked in many capacities for Coyote Valley, starting as a summer youth worker answering phones.
 She has worked in the Tribe’s education department as a tutor, in the Tribal administration office as an assistant bookkeeper and was honored to work assisting the late Doris Renick, who was then the Chairwoman of the Tribe.
 Kelli also spent a few years working as the Vault and Cage Department Manager at Coyote Valley Casino where she honored with the Manager of the Year award.

 Kelli has culminated and honed a variety of skills by working in the broader Native and local community.
-She has worked in the offices of California Indian Manpower Consortium and Consolidated Tribal Health Project Inc. as a Certified Perinatal Health Specialist and Community Health Representative.
+She has worked Consolidated Tribal Health Project Inc. as a Certified Perinatal Health Specialist and Community Health Representative.
 She has also worked for Mendocino County In-home Supportive Services, Mental Health Department, Juvenile Probation and Department of Child Support Services.
 While employed with the county, Kelli received a glowing commendation from then Clerk of the Board of Supervisors, Kristi Furman.